-Keep this simple with a telephone number, email address and approximate location.
-If you think your location may be a negative with a recruiter (if you are not within commuting distance of the job you’ve applied for for example), leave it off.
-That in turn may raise a question mark, but allows you a foot in the door in order to enable you to explain your flexibility.
+Keep this simple, with a telephone number, email address and approximate location.
+If you think your location may be negative with a recruiter (if you are not within commuting distance of the job you’ve applied for, for example), leave it off.
+That, in turn, may raise a question mark but allows you a foot in the door in order to enable you to explain your flexibility.

 2. Career Summary